nevakee716/cwPopout/help/Help_layout.md

 ## Description
-Make your popout extensible, and it can have some tab, table complexe, diagram and accordeon Diagram can now be display event if they aren't on the top level
+Make your popout extensible, and it can have some tab, diagram and accordeon Diagram can now be display event if they aren't on the top level

 ## Screen Shot